 We started to reach NJP via train around 7:30 in the Morning of 28th January.
 It was pretty easy to find a commute anywhere from there.
 There are several options available including bus, shuttle, and reserved taxi/cab.
 We found a reserved cab with a reasonable fare of Rs.
 3000/- to Maneybhanjan.
 It was approximately 90 KM and took around 4hrs.

 Maneybhanjan is a place to start trekking among many others.
 First thing was to find a place to stay there for the night and find a guide.
 It was pretty easy as there there are many homestays and hotels and it was off-season.
 We found a reasonable homestay Druk Homestay for Rs.
 1k per head for food and lodging.
 They also found us a guide.
 It was 11:30 am.
 So, freshen up a bit and have our lunch by 12:30 pm.

 We had plenty of time.
-So we started roaming around and site seeing by walking.
+So we started roaming around and sight seeing by walking.
 It is a small but complete town.

 The next morning, we started trekking around 8:30 am.
 We needed to perform a few formalities.
 However, it was handled by our guide only.